manrajminhas/Classroom-Booking-System/docs/decisions/003-use-postgresql.md

 **Consequences:**
 - ✅ Strong concurrency control, which is critical for bookings.
 - ✅ Works well with Docker packaging, which this project requires.
-- ✅ Easy to import the CSV classroom data into schema.
+- ✅ Easy to import the CSV classroom data into the schema.
 - ✅ Scales better if the project grows beyond the demo/if more classrooms are added.

 - ❌ Heavier setup than SQLite.